psychopy/psychopy/docs/source/builder/components/eyetracker_calibration.rst

     Should each target appear one after the other and progress based on time?
 Or should the next target be presented once the space key has been pressed.

-Expand/Contract Duration : int or float
+Target Duration : int or float
     The duration of the pulse of the outer circle (i.e. time or expand + contract)

 Expand Scale: